Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 What is CMDB in ServiceNow?

 Configuration Management Database (CMDB) is a fundamental component of ServiceNow’s IT Service Management (ITSM) suite.
 It is a centralized repository that stores information about all the Configuration Items (CIs) in an organization’s IT infrastructure and services.
-The CMDB provides a comprehensive view of an organization’s IT assets and their relationships, allowing IT teams to manage and track changes to these assets over time.
+The CMDB provides a comprehensive view of an organization’s IT assets and their relationships.
+Thus allowing IT teams to manage and track changes to these assets over time.

 Find out: ServiceNow Discovery—Is it right for you?